 The Group uses provision matrix to calculate ECL for the trade receivables and contract assets arising from contracts with customers and lease receivables by groupings of various debtors that have similar loss patterns.
 The provision matrix is based on the Group's historical loss rates taking into consideration reasonable and supportable forward-looking information that is available without undue cost or effort.
 At every reporting date, the historical loss rates are reassessed and changes in the forward-looking information are considered.
-In addition, trade receivables, lease receivables and contract assets with significant balances and credit impaired are assessed for ECL individually.
+In addition, trade receivables, contract assets and lease receivables with significant balances and credit impaired are assessed for ECL individually.

 The provision of ECL is sensitive to changes in estimates.
-The information about the ECL on the Group's trade receivables, lease receivables and contract assets are disclosed in notes 50, 29, and 30 respectively.
+The information about the ECL on the Group's trade receivables, contract assets and lease receivables are disclosed in notes 50, 30, and 29 respectively.